Large ocean wave crashing in the water during overcast weather, with cliffs in the background.

 When: Thursdays, 6:00–7:30 pm (via Zoom)

-Facilitators: Laura Luz, Scott Campbell and Rob Schoemaker
+Facilitators: Laura Luz, Scott Campbell, Rob Schoemaker, Dayle Meuser

 Funding: The program may be covered under extended medical.